 Other people may develop anxiety as a result of having high blood pressure.

-Individuals who suspect that they have one or both conditions should see their doctor for diagnosis and treatment.
+Individuals who suspect they have one or both conditions should see a doctor for diagnosis and treatment.